datalad-handbook/book/docs/basics/101-128-summary.rst

 Configurations are not a closed book for you anymore.
-What will probably be especially helpful is your new knowledge about ``.gitattributes`` and DataLads ``run-procedure`` command that allow you to configure the behaviour of Git-annex in your dataset.
+What will probably be especially helpful is your new knowledge about ``.gitattributes`` and DataLad's ``run-procedure`` command that allow you to configure the behavior of Git-annex in your dataset.